M Idioms

 make an exception (for someone)

-- suspend a rule for someone for one time
+- to suspend a rule for someone in one particular instance

 The security guard made an exception for me and allowed me to enter the parking lot after it was closed.